-NOTE: To shift from neutral to first gear, press the brake and shift up.
+NOTE: To shift from neutral to first gear, press the brake and shift to first gear.

 To shift into reverse, refer to the OPER-ATING IN REVERSE in BASIC PROCE-DURES subsection for detailed instructions.

 5) Gearshift Selector (SE5 Model)